joshi-17/Multi-Agents/readme.md

 ### 5.1 Running the System <a name="running-the-system"></a>

-To run the system, execute the `main.py` script:
+To run the system, execute the `main.py` script: yes